Karim Sabra

 2025 • Side Project with OpenHW/EPFL researcher

-Context: Side project collaboration to integrate the Vicuna RISC-V vector coprocessor into the X-HEEP microcontroller, targeting FPGA prototyping and benchmarking.
+Context: Integrate the Vicuna RISC-V vector coprocessor into the X-HEEP microcontroller for FPGA prototyping and benchmarking.

 What I’m doing

-• Studying X-HEEP architecture, memory banks, bus interfaces, and CLINT/PLIC interrupts.
+• Study X-HEEP architecture, memory banks, bus interfaces, and CLINT/PLIC.

-• Defining the integration path via X-HEEP’s exposed master/slave ports and core-v-x interface on cv32e40x.
+• Define integration via X-HEEP master-slave ports and core-v-x on cv32e40x.

-• Building a simulation harness, adding smoke tests for vector add, multiply, and AXPY.
+• Build a simulation harness and smoke tests for vector add, multiply, and AXPY.

 Status